PdxCodeGuild/advjs-curriculum/week-8/chatroom7.md

   * this goes for API keys, credentials, etc. as well
   * For more, see [The Twelve-Factor App - Config](https://12factor.net/config)
   * With Heroku, see [Configuration and Config Vars docs](https://devcenter.heroku.com/articles/config-vars)
+* You may want to grab the port from an environment var as well.
+Heroku will supply the port through the "PORT" env var, so it won't let you pick a port arbitrarily.

 ## More Advice